ioccc-src/winner/faq.md

 <div id="losing_submissions">
 <div id="lost">
-### Q: Why don't you publish submissions that do not win?
+### Q 2.10: Why don't you publish submissions that do not win?
 </div>
 </div>